-7,300 residential units were delivered through NAMA funding between the start of 2014 and May 2018.
-Another 11,300 units are either under construction or have secured planning permission.
-In addition, sites with a delivery capacity of over 8,600 units are either in the planning system or will be within twelve months.
-Pre-planning and feasibility work is underway on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of over 17,000 units.
+In total NAMA has delivered either directly or indirectly in excess of 10,000 residential units between the start of 2014 and August 2018.
+Of these, 7,881 residential units were delivered directly through NAMA funding.
+Another 11,000 units are either under construction or have secured planning permission.
+In addition, sites with a delivery capacity of over 8,000 units are either in the planning system or are expected to be within twelve months.
+NAMA is also funding pre-planning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of over 14,800 units.

-In addition to the activity outlined above it is estimated that some 2,000 units have been delivered or are under construction on sites which have been sold by NAMA or where the associated loans have been sold or refinanced.
+In addition to the units directly funded by NAMA, it is estimated that over 2,400 units have been delivered on sites which have been sold by NAMA or where the associated loans have been sold or refinanced.